ROCm/instinct-docs/docs/index.md

 :class: small-sd-card
 +++
 <a href="https://dcgpu.docs.amd.com/projects/gpu-operator/en/latest/" class="card-header-link">
-  <h2 class="card-header">Content placeholder</h2>
+  <h2 class="card-header">GPU AI Dev Hub</h2>
 </a>
-<p class="paragraph">Content for the user that works on running and building models efficiently
+<p class="paragraph">Content for the user that works on running and building models efficiently.
+They are creating chat bots, using OpenAI APIs to build something, using vLLM to build another model, etc.
 .</p>
 :::